 Panama Qualified Investor Visa Program (Panama Golden Visa)

-The Panama Qualified Investor Visa (QIV) provides immediate permanent residency in Panama for foreign investors and their direct family members.
-Also known as the Panama Golden Visa, the program has low stay requirements: maintaining residency status requires visiting Panama at least once every two years.
+The Panama Qualified Investor Visa (QIV) grants immediate, permanent residency in Panama to foreign investors and their direct family members.
+Also known as the Panama Golden Visa, this program is the only express route to Panamanian permanent residency and also has low stay requirements, with visa holders having to visit the country at least once every two years.

 Another benefit of the Panama QIV is that after maintaining residency for five years, it’s possible to apply for Panama citizenship.